LeeoBianchi/HealpixMPI.jl/paper/paper.md

 However, to obtain a reliable measurement of massively parallel spherical harmonics wall time is certainly nontrivial: especially for tests implying a high number of cores, intermittent operating system activity can significantly distort the measurement of short time scales.
 For this reason, the benchmark tests were carried out by timing a batch of 20 `alm2map` + `adjoint_alm2map` SHT pairs.
-For reference, the timings shown here are relative to unpolarized spherical harmonics with $\mathrm{N}_\mathrm{side} = 4096$ and $\ell_{\mathrm{max}} = 12287$ and were carried out on the Hyades cluster of the University of Oslo, which is composed by nodes mounting two AMD EPYC3 7543 2.8GHz 32-core CPUs each and interconnected through a Mellanox 200Gb HDR Infiniband.
+For reference, the scaling shown here is relative to unpolarized spherical harmonics with $\mathrm{N}_\mathrm{side} = 4096$ and $\ell_{\mathrm{max}} = 12287$ and were carried out on the Hyades cluster of the University of Oslo, which is composed by nodes mounting two AMD EPYC3 7543 2.8GHz 32-core CPUs each and interconnected through a Mellanox 200Gb HDR Infiniband.

 The benchmark results are quantified as the wall time improvement with respect to a completely serial SHT pair, shown as a function of the total number of cores (figure \autoref{fig:bench_cores}) and number of nodes (figure \autoref{fig:bench_nodes}).